leaf-ai/studio-go-runner/README.md

 studio-go-runner, or runner, is an implementation of a StudioML runner enhanced for use with neuro-evolutionary (ENN) experiments.  runner continues to support any Python derived workloads in the same manner as the StudioML python runner.

-The primary purpose of the runner is to provide enabling infrastructure to improve the efficency, and user experience of running meaningful, trusted neuro-evolution experiments.
+The primary purpose of the runner is to provide enabling infrastructure to improve the efficency, and lightweight user experience of running large scale, trusted neuro-evolution experiments.

 The primary role of the runner is to provide an execution platform for AI experiments generally and ENN experiments specifically.